 In addition to the annual Silent Auction offering an array of incredible collectibles, sails, resorts and more, this year’s dinner will again feature the American Society of Marine Artists Invitational Art Gallery hosted by world-acclaimed marine artist Patrick O’Brien.
 This is an exhibition of mostly small paintings, offering guests a chance to meet the artists, see their paintings, and perhaps purchase a favorite to take home.

-Register online for the dinner, call (914) 737-7878, ext.
-0, or email email@example.com if you would like to attend.
-The awards dinners tend to sell out quickly, so we recommend reserving your place early.
+Please email email@example.com if you would like to attend.
 Tickets are priced from $300. ($150 of each ticket is the tax deductible portion.)
-The National Maritime Historical Society and the National Coast Guard Museum Association are seeking dinner sponsorships from corporations, associations, foundations and individuals who wish to support the work of the American maritime community and to honor the 2020 award recipients.
+The National Maritime Historical Society and the National Coast Guard Museum Association are seeking dinner sponsorships from corporations, associations, foundations and individuals who wish to support the work of the American maritime community and to honor the award recipients.
 Sponsorship opportunities from $1,000 to $50,000 are available.

-For more information on sponsorship and advertising in the dinner journal, please see the Sponsorship Packet and contact vice president Wendy Paggiotta at (914) 737-7878, ext.
+For more information on sponsorship and advertising in the dinner journal, please contact vice president Wendy Paggiotta at (914) 737-7878, ext.
 235 or via email at firstname.lastname@example.org.
-The materials deadline for the Dinner Journal is 20 March 2020.

 We look forward to seeing you in Washington!